fabiocaccamo/django-freeze/README.md

 FREEZE_BASE_URL = None

 #if True 'freeze' will convert all absolute urls to relative urls
-#useful if the generated static site will run offline or in an unknown folder which is not the document-root (only if FREEZE_BASE_URL is not defined)
+#useful if the generated static site will run locally (file://) or in an unknown folder which is not the document-root (only if FREEZE_BASE_URL is not defined)
 FREEZE_RELATIVE_URLS = False

+#if True 'freeze' will inject a script at the end of each page
+#which will force hrefs like 'path/' to 'path/index.html' (only if the site is running under file://)
+#useful if the generated static site will run locally (requires FREEZE_RELATIVE_URLS set to True) to prevent local directory index
+FREEZE_LOCAL_URLS = False

 #if True 'freeze' will fetch each url founded in sitemap.xml
 FREEZE_FOLLOW_SITEMAP_URLS = True